 Keep in mind that settling for less than you owe may show up on your credit report, which could damage your credit score.

 Consolidate your debts

 If you have good credit and a steady income, you may benefit from rolling all your debts into a single loan.
-Do it right and you could end up with a single, more manageable loan payment with lower interest rates.
-However, it’s important to take a hard look at your spending habits before you use a debt consolidation loan.
+Do it right, and you could end up with a single, more manageable loan payment with lower interest rates.
+However, it’s important to take a hard look at your spending habits before using a debt consolidation loan.
 A debt consolidation loan will only help you get out of debt if you reduce your spending or increase your income.